 The time taken by Metoprolol Succinate to start working varies from person to person.
 Usually, Metoprolol Succinate starts working within 15 minutes.
 However, in some patients, it may take up to 2 hours to start showing its beneficial effects.
 It starts acting slowly and the maximum or full effect is usually experienced within a span of 1 week.
 In case you do not feel any difference while taking Metoprolol Succinate, do not panic.
 The medicine exerts its beneficial effects when taken for a long time.

-Information last updated by Dr. Varun Gupta, MD Pharmacology on 29th Apr 2020.
+Information last updated by Dr. Varun Gupta, MD Pharmacology on 20th Sep 2021.
 The medicine details are for information purpose only.
 Consult a doctor before taking any medicine.